arthur-van-acker/python-gui-project-template/docs/TEMPLATE-USAGE-GUIDE.md

    - `tic-tac-toe-starter.vbs` (runs without console)
    - Packaged assets/icon
 3. Test the installer on a clean user account if possible.

+`wheel-builder.bat --ci --no-pause` mirrors the GitHub Actions workflow (installs into `%TEMP%` and never prompts).
+The default invocation installs under `%LOCALAPPDATA%` and pauses before exit.
+Both require Windows with the desktop shell available; run the command from `pwsh` so quoting matches the script’s expectations.

 > **Why batch + VBScript?** The batch file handles environment creation, wheel installation, and shortcuts.
 The VBScript launcher hides the console, giving a native desktop feel.
 Both scripts demonstrate Windows-friendly distribution without MSI complexity.